 Is this a government program?

 No, this is not a government program.
-The initiative is a partnership between three existing nonprofits (NYPL, DPLA and First Book) and is made possible by the generous contributions of publishers, with content support from Baker & Taylor.
-Elements of the project have been supported by grants from the Institute of Museum and Library Services and commitments from publishers through the ConnectED initiative.
+The initiative is a partnership between three existing nonprofits (NYPL, DPLA and First Book), with content support from Baker & Taylor and login support from Clever.
+It is made possible by the generous contributions of publishers.
+Elements of the project have been supported by grants from the Institute of Museum and Library Services and the Alfred P. Sloan Foundation.

-While this initiative is not focused on teaching digital literacy skills, the application will be a useful resource for a range of libraries and schools in their ongoing efforts to teach digital literacy.
+While this initiative is not focused on teaching digital literacy skills, the application is a useful resource for a range of libraries and schools in their ongoing efforts to teach digital literacy.